Skip to main content

 3. Upload this template file to your Agent

-When an output is downloaded manually or sent to a destination, the placeholder in the file name will be replaced with the real property address.
+When an output is downloaded manually or sent to a Destination, the placeholder in the file name will be replaced with the real property address.

 Using the Template